This is Step 4 in the series called 21 Days of Focus called Focus on Your Strengths. (The previous steps are listed below.)

 If you’re saying you don’t have any strengths, maybe this story will encourage you.
 I attended a wonderful business conference for women put on each year by the St. Louis Business Journal.
 The keynote speaker was Jane Pauley from the NBC Today Show and host of several other network television programs including her own talk show.

 She was very engaging and funny and told us that her sister had read the StrengthFinder book and had taken the survey to discover her top five strengths.
 Jane’s reply was, “I don’t have any strengths.”
-I sat there watching her delivering this great speech and thoughts, ‘Are you kidding’?
+I sat there watching her delivering this great speech and thought, ‘Are you kidding’?
 She was a successful broadcaster for decades and an author and she didn’t think she had any strengths!’
 She proceeded to share with us how the StrengthFinder book made such a big difference in her life when she discovered her strengths.

 For me, discovering my strengths was life changing.
 (I find myself saying that a lot lately!)
 I used to think something was wrong with me.
 I was always restless and wanting to move onto the next project.
 My restlessness was because one of my top strengths is Achiever.
 Part of Achiever, well, is achieving!
 Now that I know that, I can recognize that I will always want to go onto the next goal, but I can also celebrate and understand the drive that is within me.